jroper/jazzyidau/_posts/2016-10-08-cqrs-increases-consistency.md

 Service A could do this synchronously, when an operation is done on service A, it will make a call on service B to update it with the results.
 Now this works fine on paper, but what happens when service B is down at that time?
 Does service A have to keep retrying until service B comes back up?
 What if service A then goes down?

 As you can see we now have a consistency problem, one that will not eventually become consistent.
 Service A has been updated, but service B failed to update.
 It will stay inconsistent forever, we could say that it is terminally inconsistent, and will require manual intervention in order to fix.
-The reason we have this problem is that we combined our command responsibility and query responsibilities in the one operation.
+The reason we have this problem is that we combined our command responsibility and query responsibilities in the one operation, and since that operation wasn't atomic, a partial failure of the operation will lead to terminal inconsistency.

 ## CQRS gives you consistency back